JohanAlvedal/Svotc/Nordpool-official/README.sv.md

-# SVOTC Bonus - Nordpool Prissensorer
+# SVOTC - Nordpool Prissensorer

 > 🇬🇧 **English:** For instructions in English, see [README.md](./README.md).